Medically reviewed by Vicky Davis, FNP

 You may also need to take an antibiotic medication to prevent infection.
 Oh, and SPF is also a must.
 Plus, you will be advised to avoid direct sun exposure for three to six months.

-All in all, a good moisturizer and sunscreen will be crucial to healing after a chemical peel.
+All in all, a good moisturizer and daily sunscreen will be crucial to healing after a chemical peel.